TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Fluid/DevelopCustomViewhelper.rst

 Prepare ViewHelper for inline syntax
 ====================================

+..  deprecated:: Fluid v2.15 (TYPO3 v13.3 / TYPO3 12.4)
+    In former versions this was done by using the now deprecated trait :php-short:`\TYPO3Fluid\Fluid\Core\ViewHelper\Traits\CompileWithContentArgumentAndRender`.
+    See section :ref:`migration <fluid-custom-viewhelper-migration>`.

 So far, the Gravatar ViewHelper has focused on the tag structure of the ViewHelper.
 The call to render the ViewHelper was written with tag syntax, which